xeeraki/xeeraki/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on an Identity provider project to protect my REST API project.
-This IDP use Duende IdentityServer based on OAuth and OpenID Connect.
+This IDP use Duende IdentityServer based on OAuth2 and OpenID Connect.
 - 🌱 I’m currently learning about API security and Flutter framework.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...